hoffmangroup/newmap/README.md

 continuous ranges using a binary search method allowing for computing all possible minimum unique k-mer lengths for any sequence.

+Newmap requires a CPU that supports the AVX2 instruction set.

 ## Quick start